 Choose work that references your plan.
 An important part of writing an art proposal is to convince the jury that you can achieve it.
 If you are a sculptor proposing a video project, don’t just include images of sculptures.
 Include a short trial video to show your capability with the medium.

 Step 6: Prepare Files

 Every application has specific formatting guidelines.
 You must follow the rules.
 Grants will dismiss a whole application for one mistake.

 They will often ask for 10 to 20 images.
 You will have to email, upload to a site like SlideRoom, mail in a CD or DVD, or send a URL for a website.
 Always send and format the work as requested.
 For example, if asked for a video submission of three to five minutes long, never send something longer than five minutes.
 If they ask for you to email 20 images, never refer them to a webpage.
 Ignoring instructions will produce doubt in your ability and your interest in the program.

-How to Write an Art Proposal — Step 7: Use Writing Exercises
+Step 7: Use Writing Exercises

 In Gigi Rosenberg’s book The Artist’s Guide to Grant Writing, she recommends free writing.
 Give yourself a prompt based on a question from the application.
 Then you write nonstop for ten minutes.
 Writing under pressure allows you to get something onto paper.
 This simplistic exercise resolves writer’s block and gets you started.